**Please have your cellphone close at hand since we may release your child early.**

 There will be no one in the office to take phone calls.
 If you are running late or have something to talk about, please send us an email: email@example.com

 Congratulations!
 You did a wonderful job today at auditions.
+Tomorrow you will be acting, singing, and dancing!
 Below, you will find all the information you need tomorrow for the callback process; including:

 - Clothing: Please come dressed in nice, comfortable clothing that you can move in.
 Please no flip-flops/sandals, uggs, or slip-on shoes.